 Did you know that tomorrow (Wednesday December 21st) at 10.44 GMT is the Winter Solstice.
 The winter solstice is an astronomical phenomenon marking the shortest day and the longest night of the year.
 It happens when the Sun reaches its most southerly declination of -23.5 degrees.

 To celebrate the Winter Solstice and the shortest day of the year we made a Winter Solstice ice lamp.
-I’ve wanted to make one for a few years and finally got round to making it with the children.
+I’ve wanted to make one for a few years, the kids always enjoy a little science at home, and finally got round to making it with the children.

 a plastic tub

 How to make a Winter Solstice ice lamp:

 This is one of those really simple crafts that just takes a little time as you need to make your ice lamp in stages.

 The first stage is to gather some leaves, berries, acorns, small pinecones or whatever you can find.
 Next fill a tub with water, about 3 cm high and place some of your nature treasures in the water.
 Then place your tub in the freezer for a few hours until it is frozen.
 The children loved going to check if the water had frozen!